Swimming away from 'sea of sameness,' U.S. network FX tests TV waters

-LOS ANGELES (Reuters) - Television cable network FX revels in its minimalist slogan “Fearless,” but it could also opt for “It’s OK To Fail,” “We Have A Long Way To Go,” and “Not For Everybody’s Taste.”
+LOS ANGELES, Aug 20 (Reuters) - Television cable network FX revels in its minimalist slogan “Fearless,” but it could also opt for “It’s OK To Fail,” “We Have A Long Way To Go,” and “Not For Everybody’s Taste.”

 The basic cable outlet made waves a decade ago as a scrappy purveyor of edgy and somewhat outrageous shows such as 2003’s “Nip/Tuck,” but now stands out for some of the most acclaimed and innovative work in the flourishing U.S. television industry.